Web Hosting shopping guide: Features, prices, and more

 Free web hosting is always a classic example of getting what you pay for.

-A few simple things
+Comparing Web Hosting prices: A few simple things

 • Double-check the currency.
 We're a New Zealand provider and we charge NZD, but a lot of our competitors work in more expensive US dollars.

 • Check pricing periods.
-Monthly or annual bills are most common, but you might also find weekly prices, which can look very low at first.
+Monthly or annual bills are common, but you might also find weekly prices, which can look very low at first.

 • Will you be locked in?
 Some deals require you to pre-pay for a certain number of years, so be careful before you commit.